YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 the npm module Arrow for writing and running functional tests.
 Arrow is a testing framework that fuses together JavaScript, Node.js, PhantomJS, and Selenium.

-Although Mojito does not have any formal conventions for using Arrow.
-We recommend that you read the `Arrow documentation <>`_ and the wiki `Mojito Framework's Unit and Functional Tests <https://github.com/yahoo/mojito/wiki/Mojito-Framework's-Unit-and-Functional-Tests>`_.
+Mojito does not have any formal conventions for using Arrow.
+We recommend that you read the `Arrow documentation <>`_ and the wiki `Mojito Framework's Unit and Functional Tests <https://github.com/yahoo/mojito/wiki/Mojito-Framework's-Unit-and-Functional-Tests>`_ to see some examples.

 Methods/Functions